Category Archives: Project: Enfield Himalayan

 OLYMPUS DIGITAL CAMERA

-Until the end of my trip – by which time the valves were technically well overdue for adjustment – it started on the button without the ‘choke’, ticked over once warmed up (probably needs adjustment too) and fuelled cleanly up to 5000rpm and nearly 10,000 feet (3000m).
 A lot of it must be down to accepting the Himalayan for what it is, but there was never a moment on my ride when I thought ‘FFS!
 I wish this thing had more poke’.
 I tried some super grade fuel in Morocco but didn’t notice the difference that some claim (I know in the US fuel octane varies widely).
 However, once back on Spanish fuel, it did seem faster and smoother, or maybe I was just rushing for the finish line.

-One thing the Trail Tech temperature sensor did highlight was how hot the engine runs – up to 240°C at higher revs with a load on.
+One thing the Trail Tech temperature sensor did highlight was how hot the air-cooled engine runs – up to 240°C at higher revs with a load on.
 Note I say ‘hot’, not over-heating.
 On my bike it’s reading from the spark plug, about as hot as it gets in there.
 Running down hill it might drop to 160°C or so.
-Either way, especially with an air-cooled motor, it’s good to know how hard the engine is working an when it may be time to back off.
+Either way, especially with an air-cooled motor, it’s good to know how hard the engine is working and when it may be time to back off.

 Oil consumption was zero up to a pre-emptive oil change at 3000 miles.
 Straight 50W Moroccan was all they had (a bit thicker; better for hot weather) and I had the feeling consumption increased briefly after that, maybe 200ml in 2000 miles, but then it stopped.